Commit-Boost/commit-boost-client/benches/pbs/README.md

 ## Results
 ### Get Header
 For each `get_header` call we measure the latency.
 Note that this latency also includes some small network overhead, and the internal overhead of the mock relay.
 The assumption is these overheads are ~constants across test cases.
-This also means that a single latency measurement is not significative, but only useful to be compared across test cases.
+This also means that a single latency measurement is not significant, but only useful to be compared across test cases.

 ```bash